Vector-Green/nest-fastify-notFoundException-sendFile-bug/README.md

-*how to sendFile in NotFoundException using fastify* hello, I'm using `@fastify/static` so I could use sendFile in reply of fastify and that works perfect with Controller like (I should return cause without return files are sending empty)
+*how to sendFile in NotFoundException using fastify* I'm using `@fastify/static` so I could use sendFile in reply of fastify and that works perfect with Controller like (I should return cause without return files are sending empty)
 ```
 @Controller()